robinozer/QuizProject/README.md

 - As a user, I want to see the quiz question and the answer options.
 - As a user, I would like to select and re-select my answer option before submitting it.
 - As a user, I want to see if my submitted answer choice was correct or not before continuing with the next question.
+- As a user, I want to submit my answer.
-- As a user, I want to see my current score.
+- As a user, I want to see my current score at any point in the game.
 - As a user, I want to see my final score and have the choice to restart the quiz.

 ## 3. Features ##

 __Header__
--	The header contains the quiz title, and is present throghout the quiz.
+-	The header contains the quiz title, and is present throughout the quiz.

 ![SCREENSHOT OF HEADER](media/screenshot-header.png)

-__Start Page__
+__Start__
 -	This is the first thing a user sees when clicking on the website link.
 The design is minimalistic to reduce distractions, and there is a short instruction in the quiz area on how to start the quiz.

 ![SCREENSHOT OF START PAGE](media/screenshot-start-page.png)

-__Quiz Interface:__
+__Quiz Interface with question and answers__

 -	Once the start button has been clicked, the user sees the first question, the four answer options, the score counter and a short instruction on how to answer the question.
 The instruction disappears after the first question.
 - All buttons in the quiz turn light green when hovered over, to increase UX.